-Arun Jaitley admitted to AIIMS for medical check-up: Reports
+Arun Jaitley admitted to AIIMS after complaining of breathlessness

-He had underwent a kidney transplant surgery last year and opted to stay out of the Narendra Modi-led government this year.
+Former Finance Minister Arun Jaitley was on Friday admitted to the All India Institute of Medical Sciences in New Delhi for a check-up, PTI reported.
+Jaitley who underwent a kidney transplant surgery last year, is in the Intensive Care Unit.

-Former Finance Minister Arun Jaitley was on Friday admitted to the All India Institute of Medical Sciences in New Delhi for a check-up, India Today reported.
-Jaitley underwent a kidney transplant surgery last year.
+The former finance minister complained of breathlessness and restlessness, after which he was admitted to the facility.
+AIIMS said in a statement that Jaitley was “haemodynamically stable”.

-“He is under observation,” an unidentified official told PTI.
-“A team of doctors including endocrinologists, cardiologists and nephrologists, is monitoring his condition.”
+“Arun Jaitley was admitted to AIIMS today morning,” the statement said.
+“He is currently undergoing treatment in the Intensive Care Unit under the supervision of a multidisciplinary team of doctors.
+At present, he is haemodynamically stable.”

 Prime Minister Narendra Modi and Health Minister Harsh Vardhan visited him in the hospital, reported NDTV.